 Progressive system, marginal rates

 The federal income tax is progressive, meaning that tax rates increase as your taxable income goes up.
-As of publication, for example, income was taxed at seven rates: 10 percent, 15 percent, 25 percent, 28 percent, 33 percent, 35 percent and 39.6 percent.
+For example in 2017, income was taxed at seven rates: 10 percent, 15 percent, 25 percent, 28 percent, 33 percent, 35 percent and 39.6 percent.
 These are marginal rates, meaning that each rate applies only to a specific slice of income rather than to your total income.
 The rate that applies to the top slice of your income is your tax bracket.